Surveyors guide to improving your EPC

 Will net zero make gas boilers redundant?

-The government is encouraging the take up of heat pumps by offering financial incentives in the form of a £5,000 grant.
-There is a target of 600,00 heat pumps a year by 2028.
-At the moment, installing a heat pump is not likely to increase an EPC to a C-rating and may even reduce the rating if it increases electricity usage.
-This is because the government currently incentivises the use of gas over electricity, although this may soon change.
+The government is still encouraging the take up of retrofitted heat pumps by offering financial incentives in the form of a £7,500 grant.
+It should be noted that in older homes, in particular, the installation of a heat pump is not likely to increase an EPC to a C-rating and may even reduce the rating if it increases electricity usage.
+This is because gas is incentivised over electricity, although this may soon change.

 Experts advise that most home owners don’t yet need to change their heating system if they have a modern, efficient gas boiler.